aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 ### "Sid":"ProtectDataPerimeterTags"

 This statement is included in the [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and prevents the attaching, detaching, and modifying of tags used for authorization controls within the data perimeter.

-### "Sid":"PreventS3PublicAccessBlockConfigurations"

-This statement is included in the [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and prevents users from altering S3 Block Public Access configurations.

-[S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) provides settings for access points, buckets, and accounts to help you manage public access to Amazon S3 resources.
-With S3 Block Public Access, account administrators and bucket owners can set up centralized controls to limit public access to their Amazon S3 resources that are enforced, regardless of how the resources are created.

-### "Sid":"PreventPublicBucketACL"

-This statement is included in the [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and prevents users from applying public read and public read-write canned access control lists to Amazon S3 buckets.

 ### "Sid":"PreventLambdaFunctionURLAuthNone"